BÜRGER, Julius Max – ring-key flutes from Strasbourgadmin

 The beginnings in Germany and move to Strasbourg

-Julius Max BÜRGER was born in Freiburg im Breisgau, Germany in 1844(?).
+Julius Max BÜRGER was born in Freiburg im Breisgau, Germany on 21 April, 1844.
 He completed a total of twelve years as an apprentice and journeyman in several woodwind instrument workshops across Europe.
 This training included some work in Munich for Boehm & Mendler.

 He then went to work for Jean Chrétien ROTH (1816-1881) in Strasbourg.
 This was around the time that Strasbourg no longer belonged to France, but was annexed to the newly established German empire (1871).
 This was the result of the Franco-Prussian war and the city would not be returned to France until after World War I.